Study of Form Factors and Observables in $B_c^- \rightarrow \bar{D}^{(*)0}\ell^-\bar{\nu}_{\ell}$ and $B_c^- \rightarrow

 \section{Theoretical Background}

-We start off by first briefly discussing the theoretical background we required in this work.
+We begin by briefly discussing the theoretical background required for this work.
 Like the $B$ meson decays, studying the rare decay mode $B_{c}^{-}\rightarrow D^{*-}\ell^{+}\ell^{-}$ of the $B_{c}$ meson also poses a challenge due to the unavailability of concrete information of the form factors over the full physical $q^{2}$ region.
-From theoretical perspective there has been some amount of work in recent years that has attempted to predict the form factors governing these decay modes.
-These include the QCD sum rules (QCDSR) \cite{Azizi:2008vv,Kiselev:2002vz}, light front quark model (LFQM) \cite{Geng:2001vy}, constituent quark model (CQM) \cite{Geng:2001vy} to name a few.
-In this work however, we will be performing the analysis in perturbative QCD (pQCD) framework.
-There are a few reasons why we picked up pQCD as the framework of choice for our analysis.
-First is that this approach renders high precision predictions at low $q^{2}$ region, compared to other approaches which although has a broader range of applicability, but does so at the cost of relatively lower precision.
-Second the calculations of pQCD are based on fundamental principles of QFT and perturbation theory, making fewer model assumptions in its region of applicability, compared to QCDSR or LFQM which rely on specific model assumptions, which might in turn lead to loss of generality in their predictions.
+From a theoretical perspective, there has been a considerable amount of work in recent years that has attempted to predict the form factors governing these decay modes.
+These include the QCD sum rules (QCDSR) \cite{Azizi:2008vv,Kiselev:2002vz}, light front quark model (LFQM) \cite{Geng:2001vy}, constituent quark model (CQM) \cite{Geng:2001vy}, to name a few.
+In this work, however, we will be performing the analysis in the perturbative QCD (pQCD) framework.
+There are a few reasons why we chose pQCD as the framework of choice for our analysis.
+First, this approach renders high-precision predictions in the low $q^{2}$ region, compared to other approaches, which, although have a broader range of applicability, do so at the cost of relatively lower precision.
+Second, the calculations of pQCD are based on fundamental principles of QFT and perturbation theory, making fewer model assumptions in its region of applicability, compared to QCDSR or LFQM, which rely on specific model assumptions that might, in turn, lead to loss of generality in their predictions.